The Gospel in 1 Corinthians: Key Bible Verses & Commentary

 • 1 Corinthians 1:30: “But of him are ye in Christ Jesus, who of God is made unto us wisdom, and righteousness, and sanctification, and redemption.”

-1 Corinthians 1:30 declares that it is by God’s doing that believers are in Christ Jesus, who has become for us wisdom from God, as well as righteousness, sanctification, and redemption.
+1 Corinthians 1:30 declares that it is by God’s doing that believers find faith in Jesus Christ.
+It also explains that He became wisdom from God for us, as well as three other characteristics, including redemption (salvation).

 • 1 Corinthians 2:2: “For I determined not to know any thing among you, save Jesus Christ, and him crucified.”